Dashboard UX Template

 Just a few words before we start.
 Let’s start with that unfortunate case when you work on a project for days, maybe weeks.
 You believe in rescuing the world, and in the end, something is wrong.

-It’s nice and good, you might calmly relax, but there is such a significant volume of data on it that the outside user (your boss in most cases!) will not find his way on it.
+It’s nice and good; you might calmly relax, but there is such a significant volume of data on it that the outside user (your boss, in most cases!) will not find his way around it.
 You can all agree that this is a very problematic situation.

 Contextual help can dramatically improve the user experience of an interactive dashboard template.
 How can you help with this?
 As a solution, you will use a little programming.
 Don’t get discouraged by this!
 You will need only minimal knowledge.